 Astronomy Foreign Study Program

-The Physics and Astronomy Department launched a new FSP during the Winter 2015 term.
+The Physics and Astronomy Department launched a new FSP during the Winter 2015 term, and the program runs every other winter term.
 The FSP is based in Cape Town and Sutherland, South Africa at the South African Astronomical Observatory (SAAO), one of the darkest observatories on Earth.
 Sutherland is the home of Southern African Large Telescope (SALT).
 Dartmouth has a 9% share of SALT.
 This 10-meter telescope is the largest optical telescope in the Southern Hemisphere.

 The view of the night sky from Sutherland is spectacular.
 The Large and Small Magellanic Clouds (nearby galaxies) are larger than the full moon and easily visible to the naked eye.
 The center of our Milky Way galaxy can be seen high in the sky.
 In Hanover, the center of the Milky Way appears low on the horizon and is barely visible.
 No nearby galaxies are easily visible to the naked eye in the northern hemisphere.
 On a dark, clear night in Hanover, one can see approximately 1000 stars, while in Sutherland, South Africa one can see over 4000 stars.
 The astronomy FSP gives Dartmouth students an opportunity to see and observe the night sky as you have never seen it before.